 The home boasts a hobby vineyard (planted with Merlot) and +/- two acres of lavender.

 The walkways and exterior stair layouts were designed and built by the current owners.
 On the northern side of the house, a downward stairway was built in 2013, with a view to accessing an eventual lavender field.
 That lavender field was laid out, irrigated, and planted in 2014.
 The field is laid out in eight blocks, each planted with +/- 350 plants.
 Oil from the plants is distilled and/or dried, then sold to offset fieldwork costs.

 Built in 2016-17, the barn sits at the end of the central corridor down the lavender field.
 It has a ground floor of 1440 square feet and a loft area about half as large.
 The front half of the barn is a working barn, with ample equipment storage and used to process the lavender harvest — but it has been used for karaoke and dinner parties as well.
-The back half is overflow guest space encompassing a bedroom, a full bath, and an open area with a refrigerator, microwave, and space for edibles and wine.
+The back half can be used as overflow guest space.

 Fun facts: the door to the bedroom was hand-carved by one of the sculptors of a wooden monastery in Maramures County, in northwestern Romania.
 The wall niches (in which the current owners have placed ceramic figurines) were carved by an artist from the city of Brasov, in Transylvania.

 Also, on one side of the lavender stairs is a hand-carved Hungarian totem pole, from the central-eastern Szekler region of Romania.